lenaschimmel/dyker/README.md

 Or download the matching game for your platform from [the Ludum Dare page](https://ldjam.com/events/ludum-dare/50/dyker) or from [Github](https://github.com/lenaschimmel/dyker/tree/main/release).
 This game was created using [TIC-80](http://tic80.com/), and if you have any trouble running it, general TIC-80 advice applies.
 This game intentionally has no sound (well, actually I ran out of time to compose music and synth sounds).

 The game is entirely controlled with the mouse pointer, using only the primary mouse key.
-You might need the ESC key to quit the game.
+You might need the ESC key to quit the game, and you can use scroll gestures starting in level 2 (level 1 fits on the screen).
+You _can_ play it on a mobile device with touch control, but I do not recommend it, because you can't hover over buttons.

 Take your time to explore the UI.
 Many elements show a description at the top of the screen.